Disclaimer: The views herein are strictly my own. I am grateful for comments from and discussions with a number of current and former EBRD employees.

 ‘Modernization theory’ is the dictator’s best friend

 It seems the EBRD had other plans.
 Instead it appears to have revamped a version of ‘modernization theory’ as a working ideology.
 This theory was popular during the Cold War, and in practice it was often used to support repressive dictators under the cover that they were pro-market and pro-reform.
 As Acemoglu, Johnson, Robinson, and Yared argues in their seminal 2008 paper “Income and Democracy”, “the central tenet of the modernization theory, that higher income per capita causes a country to be democratic”.
-The paper’s central finding is that despite the statistical correlation, it is unlikely that this reflects a causality from income to democracy.
-Another paper by Guiliano, Mishra and Spilimbergo – published the same year as the EBRD report but widely read long before that – has also shown that whereas democracy tends to predict economic reforms, the opposite does not seem to hold.
+The paper’s main finding is that, despite the statistical correlation, it is unlikely that this reflects a causality from income to democracy.
+Another paper by Guiliano, Mishra and Spilimbergo – published the same year as the EBRD report – but widely read long before that – has also shown that whereas democracy tends to predict economic reforms, the opposite does not seem to hold.